 If you create a new post, you will see a "Send to Group" checkbox.
 However, let's say I'm editing this post and haven't published it yet, but then decide I want to switch editors.
 You will no longer see the "Send to Group" checkbox because the post is no longer considered "new" due to the following restriction:

 We'll have to do some sort of transition post status check to enable the "Send to Group" checkbox instead.

 Will see what can be done.

-#19 Updated by Raymond Hoh 6 months ago
+#19 Updated by Raymond Hoh over 2 years ago

 Scott reports the following over on the Commons group here:

 I am testing the “Send To Group” button.
 When I leave it on, with both the Classic Editor and the Block Editor, the post is sent to the Group Activity stream, as expected.
 But when I turn off the “Send To Group” button, I do not see the activity in “My Commons.”
 I think it should appear, right?